223MapAction/Model_deploy/README.md

 ## License

-This project is protected under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is licensed under the [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/).
+For more details, refer to the [LICENSE](https://choosealicense.com/licenses/agpl-3.0/) file.

 ---